Alfresco/alfresco-build-tools/docs/README.md

         run: mvn deploy ${{ env.MAVEN_CLI_OPTS }} -DskipTests
 ```

-When migrating from Travis, depending on the previous configuration, docker.skip and docker.tag properties might need
-to be setup on the command line.

 Here is a sample way to extract a branch name that would be used for docker images built with the `build-and-push-docker-images.sh` script, although using the [dedicated action](#docker-build-and-push) can also be
 useful.